Zahir Ebrahim | Project Humanbeingsfirst.org

 Chicken coming home to roost for the Shias of Pakistan

-Part III of the seven part Raahe-Nijaat series on Pakistan
+Part III of Raahe-Nijaat (the way out) series on Pakistan

 In reaction to the ongoing targeted Shia killings in Pakistan as the new “kafirs” (see Some Context for Shia Killings in Pakistan and The New SAVAK in Pakistan), while researching the role of fanatical Sunni sects in condemning the Qadianis previously as the original "kafir" in 1973-74 under ZA Bhutto's Islamization drive to neutralize the American sponsored religious right, I stumbled upon the following gem.
 Watch this video clip, at time 1m 55 sec: